State AI Disclosure Laws Are Here. Your AI Emails Need to Comply.

 How does New York's three-hour re-disclosure requirement work for email?

 New York S-3008C requires disclosure at the start of interaction and every three hours during continued communication.
 For email threads, this means if your AI agent sends multiple emails in an ongoing conversation, disclosure must be re-included after any three-hour gap.
-MultiMail tracks conversation timing and re-injects disclosure text when needed.
+MultiMail injects the disclosure footer on every outbound message — not once per conversation — so each email in a thread carries the disclosure independently and the three-hour re-disclosure expectation is met without the agent having to track timing.

 What is the difference between the signed header and the body disclosure?

-The signed ai_generated field in the identity header is a cryptographic proof that the email was AI-generated — it cannot be stripped or forged.
-The X-AI-Generated convenience header is machine-readable for downstream systems.
-The body disclosure text is the human-readable notice that satisfies the consumer-facing requirement of state laws.
-All three serve different purposes.
+The AI-generated flag inside the signed X-MultiMail-Identity claim is cryptographic proof that the email was AI-generated — it cannot be stripped or forged without invalidating the signature.
+The X-AI-Generated: true header is a machine-readable convenience header for downstream systems.
+The body disclosure footer is the human-readable notice that satisfies the consumer-facing requirement of state laws.
+All three are gateway-enforced on every message and serve different purposes.

 Do I need separate mailboxes for each state?